LevenLabs/dev-bridge/README.md

 }
 ```

-dev-bridge, which is accepting on all interfaces, will look at every http
-request it receives.
-If any have a `Host` which has the prefix `foo.` then they
+At this point, any requests with a `Host` with the prefix `foo.` will:

+* Have the `foo.` prefix stripped from their `Host`
+* Have X-Forwarded-For added/modified to reflect the forwarding
-will be forwarded to the ip that Foo was sending packets from, on port 80,
+* Be forwarded to the ip the udp packet came from, on port 80, without ssl (as
-without https, and with the `foo.` prefix stripped from the `Host` header.
+  per the json blob.

 ## Other features

 * Ability to whitelist `Host` suffixes
-* Adds X-Forwarded-For as requests pass through